 BETWEEN [Insert Organisation Name] AND GÉANT

-IP INTERCONNECTIVITY
+C-TFN INTERCONNECTIVITY

 The Service consists of an IP service, the core function of which is to provide a private, separate service for IP traffic separated from general purpose access to the Internet.

+The service provided by [insert Organization Name] consists of a time and/or frequency service.

+The service provided by GEANT consists of a dedicated, transparent optical spectrum that allows users to connect between any two Points of Presence (PoPs) on the C-TFN network.

+Physical interconnection will occur on the GEANT distribution frame in <insert NMI name here> premises. <insert NMI name here> will provide GEANT with a half rack space to install the demarcation equipment: filters and fibre distribution frame.

 The Parties agree to define the routing policy in accordance with the recommendations of RIPE (Réseaux IP Européans).
 Both Parties shall minimise route changes between the GÉANT Network and the [Insert Partner’s Network Name] network.
 Neither Party will establish a route of last resort directed towards the other Party’s Network.

 The parties agree to exchange routes corresponding to each other’s not-for-profit research and education community.
 Specifically, the Parties will only present prefixes to each other that correspond to the not-for-profit research and education institutions within their respective Constituencies.

-[EDIT OR REMOVE as needed:] GÉANT will consider written requests and, where agreed, forward traffic over its External Transit routes to not-for-profit research and education networks outside the GÉANT Constituency to which the Party connecting with GÉANT has no alternative route, whilst reserving its right to charge for this service.
+[EDIT OR REMOVE as needed:] GÉANT will consider written requests and, where agreed, forward traffic over its External Transit routes to not-for-profit research and education networks outside the GÉANT Constituency to which the Party connecting with GÉANT has no alternative route or requires a back-up path, whilst reserving the right to charge for this service.